-- 5. The Curriculum Review Coordinator (the Coordinator), the Principal and/or the Department Head will provide curriculum-related support to curriculum developers, including reviewing course outlines for consistency with articulation guidelines. - 6.
-Curriculum will be developed by subject matter experts with expertise in the relevant fields.
+- 5. The Curriculum and Pedagogy Coordinator (the Coordinator), President, Chief Academic Officer and/or the Department Head will provide curriculum-related support to curriculum developers, including reviewing course outlines for consistency with articulation guidelines. - Curriculum will be developed by subject matter experts with expertise in the relevant fields.
 Subject expertise may be resident in the department, drawn from other departments, or contracted through external experts. - 7.
 Upon completion, the instructor's review will be logged.
 A future review date will be set.